beautiful sunset on the kilimanjaro. Magical atmosphere in Shira camp.Wonderful mountain landscape and flora in Tanzania

 Local Empowerment

 One of the pillars of sustainable tourism is benefiting the local communities.
-KCTE actively involves local guides and staff, providing fair wages and continuous training.
+KCTE actively involves and staff, providing fair wages and continuous training.
 By choosing KCTE, you're not just embarking on an adventure; you're helping uplift the community that calls Kilimanjaro home.

 Wildlife Conservation